Liam Lawlor: Corruption

 In the light of allegations of planning corruption, Fianna Fáil established an internal committee on Standards in Public Life.
 The committee interviewed a number of party members, including Lawlor, but eventually found that Lawlor had failed to co-operate with it by not naming an individual who had furnished him with a donation.
 On the eve of publication of the committee report in June 2000, Lawlor resigned from the party; however he continued to support the government in Dáil Éireann.
 He did not stand at the 2002 general election.
 Lawlor appeared at the Flood Tribunal several times and was imprisoned on three occasions (in January 2001, January 2002 and February 2002, for a total of six weeks) in Mountjoy Prison for contempt of court arising from Orders of the High Court requiring him to co-operate with the tribunal.
 The final report of the Tribunal, eventually chaired by Justice Alan Mahon, was published on 22 March 2012.

 On 7 February 2002 Lawlor was released from jail to make a Dáil appearance during which he ignored unprecedented all-party calls for his resignation.
 In what the Irish Independent described as "one of the most sensational days in the House", Lawlor was released temporarily by the High Court to mount his own defence during an hour-long debate.
 Taken into Leinster House in a prison van, Lawlor sat alone at the rear of the Chamber while the five party leaders, in turn, called on him to step down.
 Instead Lawlor made an aggressive defence of his own position during a 20-minute speech while making no reference at all to the unprecedented joint motion.

-Taoiseach Bertie Ahern, who himself would subsequently be forced to resign over corruption allegations, said Lawlor had repeatedly let politics down and his position was untenable.
+Taoiseach Bertie Ahern, said Lawlor had repeatedly let politics down and his position was untenable.
 Lawlor, he said, had been committed to prison three times and political life was "cheapened" by this.
 No vote was required as the decision to ask him to resign was unanimous.
 Lawlor was released by the High Court for about two hours on third day of his 28-day sentence for not co-operating with the Flood Tribunal.
 As the Dáil sat at 10.30am, Lawlor's legal advisers were petitioning the High Court to allow him make his own case to his fellow TDs.
 High Court president Justice Joseph Finnegan granted the request but laid down strict conditions on Lawlor's release, saying he was to be taken from Mountjoy to Leinster House, stay for the debate and then be returned to jail.